cdapio/cdap/docs/developer-guide/source/rest.rst

      - Service that handles metrics related requests
    * - ``Transaction``
      - ``transaction``
-     - Provides transaction service
+     - Service handling transactions
    * - ``Streams``
      - ``streams``
-     - Handles requests related to stream management
+     - Service handling Stream management
    * - ``App Fabric``
      - ``appfabric``
      - Application Fabric requests are handled by this service

-Note that the service status checks are more useful when the reactor is running in a distributed cluster mode and some of the status checks may not work in the Local Reactor mode.
+Note that the service status checks are more useful when the Reactor is running in a distributed cluster mode and that some of the status checks may not work in the Local Reactor mode.

 Example
 -------